 [9] The location of all outdoor storage areas for materials or merchandise and the nature of the materials to be stored;

-[10] The location of all existing and proposed signs;
+[10] The location of all existing and proposed signs.

 (d) A narrative description of the proposed use and how it will affect each of the decision criteria in § 300-12.6 of the Zoning Bylaw.
 (See § 420-2.2J of these regulations for a copy.)